OinkIguana/paper-wars-server/README.md

 ## Setup

 1. Set up the Database (see [paper-wars-data][]).
 2. Copy the `.env.sample` file to `.env` and fill it with the correct values.
 The database credentials should be as you set them when setting up the database.

     ```sh
     DATABASE_URL=postgres://paper-wars-server:<password>@localhost/paper-wars
     ```

+## Engine

+For now, there is an `/engine` directory.
+This may eventually be moved to its own repository.

+The engine is written for [scryer-prolog][].
+It will be used to process the scripts associated with archetypes/maps/etc.